t41372/LLM-CodeSecurityReviewer/README.md

 # LLM-CodeSecurityReviewer
- Use LLM to check code for potentially unwanted behaviors
+ Use LLM to check source code (codebase) for potentially unwanted behaviors.